crashoverride777/swifty-ads/README.md

 Click on Targets (left project sideBar, at the top) -> BuildSettings.
 Than underneath buildSettings next to the search bar on the left there should be buttons called Basic, All, Combined and Level.
 Click on All and than you should be able to scroll down in buildSettings and find the section called SwiftCompiler-CustomFlags.
 Click on other flags and than debug and add a custom flag named -D DEBUG (see the sample project or http://stackoverflow.com/questions/26913799/ios-swift-xcode-6-remove-println-for-release-version)

-# Set up AdMob SDK and frameworks if included, either using CocoaPods or manually.
+# Set up AdMob SDK and frameworks

 https://developers.google.com/admob/ios/quick-start#prerequisites

-# With custom ads
+# Use helper with custom ads

 SETUP